mongodb/docs/source/includes/fundamentals-sections.rst

 Fundamentals section:

 - :ref:`Connect to MongoDB <golang-connection-guide>`
+- :atlas:`Connect to MongoDB Atlas from AWS Lambda </manage-connections-aws-lambda/>`
 - :ref:`Specify an API Version <golang-stable-api>`
 - :ref:`How the Driver Uses Context <golang-context>`
 - :ref:`Authenticate with MongoDB <golang-authentication-mechanisms>`